-For 46 years, Project Place has responded to the changing and complex needs of a “street” population and has worked directly with an adult homeless population for more than 25 years.
-During the past 15 years we have placed a significant emphasis on workforce development initiatives.
+For over 50 years, Project Place has responded to the changing and complex needs of the homeless population, working directly with the adult’s for more than 30 years.
+We have placed a significant emphasis on workforce development initiatives.
 Through dedication, hard work and rigorous evaluation of our programs, we help our clients obtain and sustain positive changes in their lives.
 We are proud to share some recognition of our work:

 2012: Project Place is honored to be among the nominees for the Small Business Association of New England Innovation Award.

 2011: Executive Director Suzanne Kenney and Project Place receive the honor of the 2011 Wainwright Social Justice Award, presented by Eastern Bank.
 The program recognizes “nonprofits and affiliated individuals who have achieved outstanding success in addressing issues of social justice” and is accompanied by a $20,000 grant.

 2010: Our social enterprises greatly expanded in 2010.
 We added 4 new Project Pepsi contracts (increasing revenue by $60,000), 5 new Clean Corners…Bright Hopes contracts (increasing revenue by $200,000), and HomePlate doubled the number of catering events and added a new contract providing on-site daily lunch service at the Codman Square Health Center (increasing revenue by over $50,000).

 2010: In 2010 through our 5 organizational partnerships, we were able to assist 250 new clients in gaining job skills.

 2009: Project Place received Bank of America’s Neighborhood Excellence Initiative award, recognizing community leaders that address critical social issues.

 2009: Project Place was granted a three-year Oak Foundation Housing & Homelessness Programme award to assist with “Strategic Capacity Building” of our organization and our three social enterprises.